Isabel Wilkerson: Career

-The book almost instantly hit number 5 on the New York Times Bestseller list for nonfiction and has since been included in lists of best books of 2010 by many reviewers, including The New York Times, The Los Angeles Times, The New Yorker, Amazon.com, Salon.com, The Washington Post, The Economist, Atlanta Magazine and The Daily Beast.
-In March 2011, The Warmth of Other Suns won the National Book Critics Circle Award (Nonfiction).
-The book won the Anisfield-Wolf Award for Nonfiction, the Mark Lynton History Prize, the Sidney Hillman Book Prize, the Heartland Prize for Nonfiction and was the nonfiction runner-up for the Dayton Literary Peace Prize in 2011.
+The book reached number 5 on The New York Times Best Seller list for nonfiction and was included in lists of best books of 2010 by The New York Times, The New Yorker, Amazon, Salon, The Washington Post, The Economist, Atlanta, and The Daily Beast.
+In March 2011, The Warmth of Other Suns won the National Book Critics Circle Award for Nonfiction.
+The book also won the Anisfield-Wolf Book Award for Nonfiction, the Mark Lynton History Prize, the Hillman Book Prize, the Chicago Tribune Heartland Prize for Nonfiction, and the NAACP Image Award for Outstanding Literary Work – Debut Author.
+It was the nonfiction runner-up for the Dayton Literary Peace Prize in 2011.

-In a 2010 New York Times interview, Wilkerson described herself as being part of a movement of African Americans who have chosen to return to the South after generations in the North.

-In 2016, Wilkerson was awarded a National Humanities Medal by President Barack Obama for "championing an unsung history."
+In 2016, Wilkerson was awarded a National Humanities Medal by President Barack Obama for "championing the stories of an unsung history."

-Wilkerson's 2020 book Caste: The Origins of Our Discontents argues that racial stratification in the United States is best understood as a caste system, akin to those in India and in Nazi Germany.
+Wilkerson's 2020 book Caste: The Origins of Our Discontents argues that racial stratification in the United States is best understood as a caste system, akin to those in India and Nazi Germany.
 A review by Dwight Garner in The New York Times described it as "an instant American classic and almost certainly the keynote nonfiction book of the American century thus far."
-Publishers Weekly called Caste a "powerful and extraordinarily timely social history."
-Caste was included in Oprah's Book Club, where Oprah Winfrey discussed calling the author after the book's release, saying "I was crying because I was so moved by this book."
-The reviewer for The Chicago Tribune wrote that the book was "among the year's best" books.
+Publishers Weekly called it a "powerful and extraordinarily timely social history."
+Caste was included in Oprah's Book Club, where Oprah Winfrey described calling Wilkerson after being moved to tears by the book.
+A reviewer for the Chicago Tribune wrote that the book was "among the year's best."
 The book peaked at number one on The New York Times nonfiction best-seller list.

 In October 2020, Netflix announced that Ava DuVernay would write, direct, and produce a feature film adaptation of Caste.
+Netflix did not remain attached to the project and the film was financed from several other sources.
+The film was released in 2023 under the title Origin; in it, Aunjanue Ellis-Taylor plays Wilkerson as she travels to do research for Caste.

+Caste was targeted by book ban efforts in Texas libraries in 2023.

 Personal life

-Wilkerson has been married twice.
-In 1989, she married Roderick Jeffrey Watts in Fort Washington, Maryland.
+In 1989, Wilkerson married Roderick Jeffrey Watts in Fort Washington, Maryland.

 In 2009, Wilkerson married her second husband, Brett Kelly Hamilton.
-Hamilton died in 2015 after being ill for some time.
-Hamilton suffered from a rare type of brain tumor.
-After multiple surgeries he suffered from seizures.
-It is believed that a seizure is what took his life on July 19, 2015.
+He had a rare type of brain tumor and after multiple surgeries, he suffered from seizures.
+A seizure was the cause of his death on July 19, 2015.